E-Car Club Membership Agreement Terms and Conditions

 - value added tax (VAT) at the prevailing rate and all other taxes and levies on any of the fees, costs and charges listed in the Tariff Guide that are applicable.

-5.2.2 Any credit or debit card you provide to us which is rejected or causes ongoing issues or if there are any unpaid fees or charges which remain unpaid for two (2) weeks following the relevant Booking may result in suspension of your Membership and/or cause us to use third parties to collect any overdue amounts.
+5.2.2 Any instance of non payment may result in suspension of your Membership and/or cause us to use third parties to collect any overdue amounts.
 In these circumstances:

 - if your Membership is suspended then any advance Bookings made will be cancelled but you will still be liable for the applicable usage fees if the cancelled Booking period was due to take place within 24 hours of the Membership suspension; and